genesisfactor/DreamScreenCommander/README.md

 **For you to do:**

-Only ONE thing that you HAVE to do: Please enter you IP address between the "" in the IP constant (it will be in the first line after the comment block).
-Example: IP = "192.168.1.2"
+Only ONE thing that you HAVE to do: Please enter you IP address between the "" in the IP constant (it will be in the first line after the comment block).  **Example: IP = "192.168.1.2"**.
+I did my best to make that **SUPER APPARENT** where to put it :).

-Optional changes: change the group number (default is 0)
+Optional changes: change the group number (default is 0 or "No group assigned")

 **How to use the script:**